Rita Hosking: Influences and inspirations

 Hosking grew up in a rural area in Shasta County, California.
 Her father worked the night shift at a sawmill as part of the area's logging industry.
 Her great-grandfather, from Cornwall, southwest of England, was an underground coal miner in the region.
 Her grandmother's family had headed there in a covered wagon on the Oregon Trail, from Virginia.

 Hosking says old-time music was strong in her mountain area, as well as country.
 She grew up hearing neighbors play their simple instruments by ear, as a group called the Mountaineers.
 And the school cook took several girls from the school, taught them songs and they performed as the Farmerettes; with the Farmerettes, Hosking played washboard and sang her first solo.

 "I'm no expert on the Appalachians at all, but I figure there are similarities -- the economy and some traditions, logging and mining.
 So, as a songwriter, you focus on that.
 You take the human struggle to survive, particularly in a beautiful place they love, and you've pinned down a lot of artistic inspiration."

 Performances

-By invitation, she has appeared at the White Crow Conservatory of Music in Saginaw, Michigan, the 17th Annual “Midsummer in the Northwoods” Bluegrass Festival in Wisconsin, high in the Colorado Rockies at the Telluride Bluegrass Festival, and many other locations.
+By invitation, she has appeared at the White Crow Conservatory of Music in Saginaw, Michigan, the 17th Annual in Wisconsin, high in the Colorado Rockies at the Telluride Bluegrass Festival, and many other locations.

 On July 16, 2010, she performed at the Larmer Tree Festival in England, at the famed Victorian pleasure garden on the Wiltshire/Dorset border.
 On July 22, she was the featured guest on the BBC radio show Bob Harris Country.
 On November 3, 2010, she performed at The Freight and Salvage Coffeehouse in Berkeley, California.

 Hosking has also performed at many popular festivals including the Strawberry Music Festival, Live Oak Music Festival, Kate Wolf Music Festival and Sisters Folk Festival.